emscripten-core/emscripten/site/source/docs/api_reference/preamble.js.rst

 	Returns a native JavaScript wrapper for a C function.

-	This is similar to :js:func:`ccall`, but returns a JavaScript function which can be reused as many time as needed.
+	This is similar to :js:func:`ccall`, but returns a JavaScript function that can be reused as many time as needed.
 The C function can be defined in a C file, or be a C-compatible C++ function defined using ``extern "C"`` (to prevent name mangling).

 	.. code-block:: javascript